Charlotte car accident lawyer

 3. Collect Relevant Evidence at the Scene

-The moments immediately after the car accident are the best time to gather evidence.
+The moments immediately after the car accident in Charlotte, NC are the best time to gather evidence.
 If you are able to do so, gather as much information at the scene as you can that may be useful for your personal injury claim.

 Examples of evidence you might be able to collect following your accident include: